 It is globally the only English speaking country wherein the print media is expanding rather than contracting while supporting the largest number of all news television channels (electronic media).

-Despite all the aforesaid limitations, combustion(s) and satires, what exactly is India?
+Despite all the aforesaid limitations, combustion(s) and satires, what remains of the mystery in India?
 It is nothing less of a miracle of miracles.
 A place visited and admired by many.
-An intriguing land nothing short of mystique.
+An intriguing land nothing short of a mystique.